theupdateframework/pep-on-pypi-with-tuf/README.rst

    wants to support a build farm in the future.
 Unfortunately, if wheels are auto-generated externally, developer signatures for these wheels are unlikely.
-However, there might still be a benefit to generating wheels from source distributions that *are* signed by developers (provided reproducible wheels are possible).
+However, there might still be a benefit to generating wheels from source distributions that *are* signed by developers (provided that reproducible wheels are possible).
 Another possibility is to optionally delegate trust of these wheels to an online role.